 Jin Shin translates as compassionate spirit, Jin translates as benevolent / profound / person, Shin translates as heart / mind /core, and Jyutsu translates as the art of.

 Jiro Murai was given permission by the Imperial family after World War II to share Jin Shin Jyutsu with the people of Japan.
 Mary Burmeister and Dr. Haruki Kato were Jiro Murai’s main protégés.

 When Mary first met Jiro Murai in 1946 while she was teaching English in Japan, he asked her, “Would you like to take a gift from Japan to the United States?”
 For six years Mary studied with Jiro Murai and in 1953 moved back to the United States where she practiced and taught Jin Shin Jyutsu until 1990.

 The Jin Shin Jyutsu healing art utilizes 26 safety energy locks located on both sides of the body, a total of 52 safety energy locks.
 The locks are dynamic and can vary in position, usually within a 3 inch area.
 The life energy flows in pathways (meridians) between all the energy locks in a 24 hour pattern regulated by the sun.

-Through the power of touch, one can harmonize and strengthen the vital energy that is running through the pathways.
+Through the power of touch, intent, and focus, one can harmonize and strengthen the vital energy that is running through the pathways.
 The safety energy locks act as circuit breakers, locking when the flow of energy in a pathway is too much or too weak, protecting the body from further disharmony.